felixadams/ilastik_pixel_model/README.md

 - The script will create a log file (`ilastik_log.txt`) to track any potential errors.
 - Feel free to reach out if you encounter any issues or have questions: felix.adams1@gmail.com

-## Once finished go to the confluence calculator!!!!
+## Once finished go to the area calculator!!!!